TelemetryHarbor/harbor-docs/docs/data-ingestion/csharp.md

 To send a single data point to Telemetry Harbor using C#:

 1. Set up the API endpoint and your API key
-2. Create a class to represent your sensor data
+2. Create a class to represent your ship data
-3. Create an instance of the sensor data class
+3. Create an instance of the ship data class
 4. Serialize the data to JSON
 5. Send a POST request to the API endpoint
 6. Handle the response